The Definitive Guide To AI In Healthcare

 Use of AI can help in coming up with the diagnosis in a more effective manner by using both structured and unstructured data at a much faster rate.
 The major advantage of AI for reaching a diagnosis is that all its decisions are solely evidence based and free of cognitive bias which may result in human diagnosis.
 Let’s take a look at the applications of AI in diagnosis of diseases.

-Diagnosis using radiographs: Use of AI for analysis of Radiological images obtained from MRI machines, CT scanners and X-rays not only resulted in diagnosis that were at par with a human radiologist, the results obtained were much faster as well.
+Diagnosis using radiographs: Use of AI for image analysis of radiological images obtained from MRI machines, CT scans and X-rays not only resulted in diagnosis that were at par with a human radiologist, the results obtained were much faster as well.
 Application of AI in radiodiagnosis meant to be an adjuvant to the radiologist, who can use AI for routine cases and utilize his/her resources for more complicated cases.

 Use of AI in oncology: AI is being trained to recognize and identify skin lesions for diagnosis of skin cancer based on facial recognition techniques.
 As mentioned above, it is used in diagnosis of breast cancers by mammograph analysis.
 Virtual biopsies by using AI are harnessing the image based algorithms to make advances in the field of radionomics.
 This would allow clinicians to develop a more accurate understanding of tumour behaviour as a whole and give them the ability to better define the aggressiveness of tumours and select the treatment that would result in the best outcomes